mgblackwater/stevekinney.net/content/courses/testing/testing-library.md

 ---
 title: Setting Up and Writing Tests with Testing Library and Vitest
 description: Learn to write user-focused tests using Testing Library with Vitest.
-modified: 2024-09-28T18:32:11.211Z
+modified: 2024-09-28T16:00:32-06:00
 ---

-[Testing Library](https://testing-library.com/) is designed to encourage writing tests that focus on user behavior rather than implementation details.
+[Testing Library](https://testing-library.com/) is designed to help you out with writing tests that focus on user behavior rather than implementation details.
 It provides utilities to query and interact with the DOM in a way that's similar to how users would.

 ## Why Use Testing Library?